muratk3n/thirdwave/en/tweets/2020/week1.md

 ---

 After a few dead links and major searchification found the matfart code.
-Guess what'll happen to it next.
-Oh yes 🐍.
+Guess what'll happen to it next 🐍.

 *2020-1-1 11:55:9*